haysch/Photo-Organizer/README.md

 It still needs testing of the main organizer flow, and setting up the CLI for interacting with the organizer.
 Details are still being debated.

+### Shortcomings

+* The organizer cannot handle photos with the exact same DateTimeOriginal.
+In such cases the source file will be left alone and a log message will be displayed.

 ## Note

 The project relies on the [metadata-extractor-dotnet](https://github.com/drewnoakes/metadata-extractor-dotnet) library for extracting image metadata from different sources, which is quite a heavy feat.